 Program Summary & Location

-Academic year students participate in the fall intensive language and culture program, then spend the spring as an exchange student, taking regular university classes at UVA.
+During the academic year, you can take a semester of intensive Spanish language, culture and literature in either the fall or the spring.
+If you stay for the full academic year, you will first participate in the fall intensive language and culture program, then spend the spring as an exchange student, taking regular university classes at UVA.
 You also have the option to complete your service-learning between semesters!

 Valladolid (pop.
 350,000) is located 120 miles north of Madrid in Castilla and León.
 Many historic events have taken place in the city: the proclamation of Fernando III 'El Santo' as King of Castile, the wedding of Isabel de Castilla and Fernando de Aragón, Christopher Columbus's death, and Felipe II's birth.